Parrotbill: Taxonomy

-Species of parrotbills
+Species

-There are 37 species of parrotbills and allies distributed among 16 genera.
+There are 38 species of parrotbills and allies distributed among 9 genera.
 This list is presented according to the IOC taxonomic sequence and can also be sorted alphabetically by common name and binomial.

-Parrotbill egg recognition
+Egg recognition

 Parrotbill egg recognition is the ability of the parrotbill to distinguish its own eggs against the eggs of a brood parasite.
 Without their own eggs in the nest, parrotbills are not able to identify whether their nest has been intruded by the eggs of a brood parasite.
 Because the colour and number of eggs may vary, there are varying outcomes to whether parrotbills will reject or accept the eggs whether it be their own or if they are acting host for another species.
 Cognitive mechanisms including recognition by discordance and template-based recognition are hypothesized to be the manner in which a host's eggs are identified.
 The common cuckoo lays its eggs in the nests of parrotbills and the two have co-evolved together over time to promote the reproductive success of both species.
 The common cuckoo is an example of an avian brood parasite that reduces the energy cost of caring for its eggs by placing them in the parrotbill's nest.

 Depending on the parrotbill species, the eggs will either be maculate with spots or marks or immaculate, meaning without spots or marks.
 The cuckoo is also able to lay eggs that replicate the ones of its hosts in a means to have its eggs accepted by the host.
 Whether the parasitic eggs are accepted by the host is based on two hypothetical cognitive mechanisms.
 True or template-based recognition predicts that by learning or by instinct, the parrotbill would be able to reject the brood parasite eggs.
 If learned, the parrotbill would imprint on its own eggs and would be able to use it as a template to compare to foreign eggs.
 Recognition by discordancy is the least favoured hypothesis among scientists of the two mechanisms, but describes the action of rejecting the eggs which appear to be the minority whether it is their own eggs or the parasite's eggs; it does not require learning or instinctive behaviour.
 Some studies have predicted discordancy is favoured as certain species demonstrate the behaviour at all life stages; if the behaviour is demonstrated at a young age, it may not be an example of learning as the time for learning could be too short.